Skip to primary navigation Skip to content Skip to footer

 Golfo

-On the other hand, Golfo is a more modern take of vermouth.
+On the other hand, Golfo is a more modern take on vermouth.
 It’s from Ribera del Duero and uses local Tempranillo grapes and spices to get its unique, curious taste.
 The dominant note here is clove, but it’s not overwhelming.
 Interestingly, Golfo is the first Spanish vermouth to come from the Ribera del Duero area.

 Atxa Rojo Premium